ni/nimble/packages/nimble-components/src/table/specs/cell-state-when-scrolling-hld.md

 - Else, check if `startContainer`/`endContainer` has the `nimble-table` as an ancestor

 If any of those `Range` checks succeed, remove that `Range` from the selection.
+**Limitations:**
-**Limitations:** This means that if text is selected in the table but outside rows (e.g. column header text), it will also be cleared when the user scrolls.
+  - If text is selected in the table but outside rows (e.g. column header text), it will also be cleared when the user scrolls.
 There's not a good way to differentiate the text location that works in each browser, so that seems like an acceptable compromise.
+  - (Safari only) If text selection is partially in the table and partially before/ after it, there isn't any way for us to detect that case.
+So Safari will still have text incorrectly selected after the scroll in that case.

 **Planned API:**
 This logic will be in the Nimble Virtualizer class, called from `handleVirtualizerChange()` (called when the user scrolls).
 It will apply to all Nimble tables / all column types, without an opt-out option.